makandra/geordi/README.md

 Example: `geordi rspec spec/models/user_spec.rb:13`

-Runs RSpec with RSpec 1/2 support, parallel_tests detection and `bundle exec`.
+Runs RSpec with version 1/2 support, parallel_tests detection and `bundle exec`.

+In order to limit processes in a parallel run, you can set an environment variable like this: `PARALLEL_TEST_PROCESSORS=6 geordi rspec`

 ### `geordi security-update [STEP]`